srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 Overview
 ********

-This tutorial demonstrates how to configure and connect a 5G capable COTS UE to a 5G SA network using the srsRAN Project gNB and a 3rd-party 5G core (Open5GS in this example).
+This tutorial demonstrates how to configure and connect a 5G capable COTS UE to a 5G SA network using |project_name| and a 3rd-party 5G core (Open5GS in this example).

-To connect a COTS UE to a 5G network using the srsRAN Project gNB users will need the following requirements:
+To connect a COTS UE to a 5G network using |project_name| users will need the following requirements:

     - A PC with a linux based OS
-    - srsRAN Project CU/DU
+    - |project_name|  CU/DU
-    - RF-frontend compatible with srsRAN Project
+    - RF-frontend compatible with |project_name|
     - A third-party 5G Core
     - A 5G SA capable COTS UE
     - A test USIM/ISIM/SIM card (must be a test sim or programmable card with known keys)